 Warning others repeatedly of potential harm or danger, confessing to having done things that may have caused harm to others, asking others repeatedly if things will turn out ok or will turn out well for you.

-Checking for imperfection or problems with your body in the mirror, checking your body for symmetry, cutting your hair for long periods of time to get it perfect…health—frequently seeking medical consultations for possible illnesses, frequent self-exams, frequent reading on the internet about illnesses you fear that you have…
+Checking for imperfection or problems with your body in the mirror, checking your body for symmetry, cutting your hair for long periods of time to get it perfect.
+Frequently seeking medical consultations for possible illnesses, frequent self-exams, frequent reading on the internet about illnesses you fear that you have.

-Saving items simply because they belong to you or a loved one, saving broken, irreparable or useless items, inability to throw out items due to fear of accidentally throwing important items away.
+Saving items simply because they belong to you or a loved one.
+Saving broken, irreparable or useless items.
+Experiencing an inability to throw out items due to fear of accidentally throwing away something important.

-Please remember that these lists do not reflect by any means the full scope of content in which obsessive and compulsive thoughts and behaviors can manifest.
-You are unique and so your OCD content can also be unique.
+Please remember that these lists do not reflect, by any means, the full scope of content in which obsessive and compulsive thoughts and behaviors can manifest.
+You are unique and your OCD content can also be unique.

-It is best if you suspect that you have OCD, from reading the above lists, to let a professional help figure it out and guide you in your treatment.
-Given my experience over the years it is likely that you may have been suffering for a log time without knowing that you have OCD or you may not have been receiving appropriate treatment.
-Our service areas include but are not limited to Philadelphia, Montgomery County, PA, the Main Line, and surrounding zip codes such as 19152, 19114, and 19149.
+It is best to consult a professional if you suspect that you have OCD after reading the above lists.
+A professional can help you figure it out and guide your treatment.
+Given my experience over the years, it is likely that you may have been suffering for a long time without knowing that you have OCD or you may not have been receiving appropriate treatment.
+Our service areas include, but are not limited to, Philadelphia, Montgomery County, PA, the Main Line, and surrounding zip codes, such as 19152, 19114, and 19149.
 Finally, please contact us to arrange an evaluation.